| |

 mental reference it becomes an endless and futile pursuit to listen for differences between

-speakers and equipment in order to find the least falsification and the closest
+speakers and equipment in order to find the least falsification and a believable

 |